vo1dptr/hyprtheme/README.md

 # HyprTheme - Hyprland Configuration Setup Script
 ![hyprtheme](/assets/hyprtheme.png)

 **HyprTheme is an easy-to-use shell script for setting up and customizing Hyprland themes on ArchLinux / Arch-Based Distros.
-Whether you're a newbie or just want a smoother experience, this script is designed to simplify your setup.**
+This script is designed to simplify your setup.**

+## Personal Dotfiles and Contributions

+You can use your personal or favorite dotfiles from anywhere on the internet.
+Simply edit them to automate with the HyprTheme script, and apply them to your setup.
+If you'd like, you can also contribute your dotfiles to this repository for others to use!
+If you don’t have any dotfiles of your own, feel free to start with the "default" dotfiles included in HyprTheme, and modify them as you like.

 ## Goals and Features
 <details>